Home > Keeping Guinea Fowl

 Articles and guides to help you keep guineafowl at home or on a smallholding.

-The domesticated Guinea fowl has kept much of its wild nature and many poultry keepers with a little bit of space are keeping Guinea fowl in their back garden.
-They are great at removing bugs from the garden and don’t scratch the ground like chickens so don’t make as much of a mess, but care should be taken on where they are kept because they can be noisy at times with their calling and can disturb close neighbours.
+The domesticated guinea fowl has kept much of its wild nature, so don’t thrive being confined to a run.
+They are popular with smallholders where there is a little bit of space for them to roam.
+Keeping guinea fowl is useful for removing bugs from the garden because they won’t scratch the ground like chickens, but care should be taken on where they are kept because they can be noisy at times with their calling and can disturb you or your close neighbours.

-Guinea fowl are experts at flying and can fly almost vertically upwards when they want to.
-They prefer to perch in trees if they can and I’ve had many failed attempts at catching mine.
-There have been times where they have spent a night perched on the roof of our house rather than going into the chicken house!
-A wing can be clipped to stop them flying but Guinea fowl do need a reasonable area in which to roam so a large run or free range of the garden is usually best for them to be happy.
+Guinea fowl are experts at flying and can fly almost vertically when they want to.
+They prefer to perch in trees if they can, and I’ve had many failed attempts at catching mine.
+There have been times where they have spent a night perched on the roof of our house or garage rather than going into their house!

-Keeping Guinea fowl is certainly a bit different and with care, you can gradually introduce them into the same run used by your chickens.
-The main concern is making sure they are roosting somewhere safe.
-If you can provide a hen-house with a high roosting area they will certainly use this but if you have trees nearby be careful they don’t end up free-range roosting!
+The main concern when keeping guinea fowl is making sure they are roosting somewhere safe.
+If you can provide a hen-house with a high roosting area, they will certainly use this, but if you have tall trees nearby, be careful they don’t end up free-range roosting!

 There is further information in Anne’s Beginners Guide to Keeping Guinea Fowl.

 Guinea fowl with garlic and rosemary isn’t difficult to cook and makes a great alternative to chicken.
 It has a slightly gamey taste, but this is very subtle and not as strong as pheasant.
 Garlic and rosemary work extremely well with this flavoursome meat